GabLeRoux/gableroux.com/_posts/2015-09-09-python-interpreter-autocomplete.md

 You should, [install python][install-python] if it's not already the case and run `python` in your terminal.
 Awesome, an interpreter!

-## Autocomplete
+## Get interpreter autocompletion

-Yes that's right, here is what you're looking for.
-Create this file:
+Here is what you're looking for, create this file:

 `~/.pythonrc`